armytag/langs/speedlang24/notes.md

 ### Relator Nouns

 Like prepositions, but can also head noun phrases in their own right and otherwise appear without other nouns.
+Can occur before a determiner to modify a noun, or after a determiner to modify the phrase.

 ### Positionals (?)